Take a look around the next time you’re out in public. Doesn’t it seem like everyone around you is holding a Starbucks cup?

 Coffee goes great with food, which is one of the many reasons why people love it.

-Instead, snack on your own low-carb treats.
+Instead, try snacking on your own low-carb treats.
 We recommend pairing a nice, bold blend with our keto collagen walnut energy balls for an energy-boosting snack that will also help you burn fat.

 Starbucks also has a nice assortment of tea if coffee is too harsh on your stomach.
 Just be sure that your tea is unsweetened as it’s easy to accidentally order a tea that has sugar added to it.

 Hot green teas are usually unsweetened while iced lattes and chai drinks almost always have some kind of flavor added to them.
-Any tea that has the word “infusion” in its name is off limits.
+Any tea that has the word “infusion” in its name is off limits because it contains added sugars.

 #3.
 Be prepared to pick some stuff off your food